Table of Contents

 It is the rate at which electrical energy is supplied to the consumer.
-As we know that electrical energy is produced by a power station that is to be delivered to large number of consumer.
+As we know that electrical energy is produced by a power station that is to be delivered to large number of consumers.
 The consumers can be convinced to use the electrical energy if it is sold at reasonable rates that are fixed by the company.
 So, the tariffs are included cost of production and reasonable profits.
 Tariffs differs on the types of consumers because every consumers has different load.

 General Form of Tariff